raganwald/raganwald.github.com/index.md

 ### I lead engineering growth

 <p class="quotation last">“You were such an anchor and leader at PD!
 Thank you for the countless interviews, for the always interesting insights, for mentoring so many, and for shaping PD and just being a great person!
 You are a true PD Hall of Famer and Legend!”</p>
-<p class="quotation author">—Richard Hartshorne: Senior Talent Partner, PagerDuty</p>
+<p class="quotation author">Richard Hartshorne: Senior Talent Partner, PagerDuty</p>

 I grow engineering in headcount, in scale of operations, in process maturity, and in tooling sophistication.